lsst-dm/scipi_docs_prototype/fittansip.rst

 Examples
 ++++++++

-FitTanSipWcsTask is a subtask of AstrometryTask, which is called by PhotoCalTask.
-See meas_photocal_photocal_Example.
+FitTanSipWcsTask is a subtask of AstrometryTask, which is called by photoCalTask.py in $PIPE_TASKS_DIR.

 What it returns